expr-lang/expr/docs/Tips.md

 ## Reuse VM

 It is possible to reuse a virtual machine between re-runs on the program.
-In some cases it can add a small increase in performance (~10%).
+In some cases, it can add a small increase in performance (~10%).

 ```go
 package main